Two-Face(s): ionized and neutral gas winds in the local Universe: The Data

 \section{The Data}

-The dataset used in the present study is based on the Sloan Digital Sky Survey, (SDSS, \citealp{York2000}) spectroscopic catalog, data release 7 (DR7, \citealp{Abazajian2009}).
+The dataset used in the present study is based on the SDSS (\citealp{York2000}) spectroscopic catalog, data release 7 (DR7, \citealp{Abazajian2009}).
 In particular, we analyze objects drawn from the Main Galaxy Sample (MGS, \citealp{Strauss2002}) which have Petrosian magnitude $r<17.77$ and redshift distribution spanning $0.005 < z < 0.30$.
 The spectra are obtained with $3''$ diameter fibers, that cover a wavelength range from $3800 < \AA < 9200$, with an instrumental resolution of $R \equiv\lambda / \delta \lambda \sim 1850-2200$ and a mean dispersion of $69$ km s$^{-1}$ pixel$^{-1}$.
-See http://www.sdss.org/dr7/ for more exhaustive details concerning the DR7 spectra. \\ \\ Throughout the paper, we make use of the $M_{\star}$ and SFR measurements taken from the MPA-JHU catalogue \footnote{http://www.mpa-garching.mpg.de/SDSS/DR7/}.
-Briefly, the stellar masses were estimated by fitting the broad-band optical photometry (\citealp{Kauffmann2003a}) and the SFR measurements are based on the \cite{Brinchmann2004} procedure.
-The H$\alpha$ emission line luminosity is used to determine the SFRs for the star forming galaxies and the D4000-SFR relation \citep[e.g.][]{Kauffmann2003a} for all galaxies that have emission lines contaminated by AGN activity or not measurable emission lines.
-All SFR measures are corrected for the fiber aperture as described by \cite{Salim2007}.
-We restrict the selection to galaxies with stellar mass $\log(M/M_{\odot}) \geq 9.0$, to limit the incompleteness in the low mass regime.
-In this way, we ended up with a global sample of $\sim 600000$ galaxies.
+See http://www.sdss.org/dr7/ for more exhaustive details concerning the DR7 spectra.

+{Throughout the paper, we use the $M{\star}$ and SFR estimates of the the MPA-JHU catalogue, which provides derived galaxy properties for more than $800000$ galaxies\footnote{http://www.mpa-garching.mpg.de/SDSS/DR7/}.} Briefly, the stellar masses are estimated by fitting the broad-band optical photometry (\citealp{Kauffmann2003a}) and the SFR measurements are based on the \cite{Brinchmann2004} procedure.
+The H$\alpha$ emission line luminosity is used to determine the SFRs for the SF galaxies and the D4000-SFR relation \citep[e.g.][]{Kauffmann2003a} for all galaxies that have emission lines contaminated by AGN activity or non detected.
+This leads to a SFR estimate for all objects.
+All SFR measures are corrected for the fiber aperture as described by \cite{Salim2007}. {We restrict the sample to stellar mass $\log(M/M_{\odot}) \geq 9.0$ to limit the incompleteness in the low mass regime.
+The galaxy sample is shown in the SFR-stellar mass plane in Fig.\ref{FigPlane}, and it contains $\sim 600,000$ (see Concas et al. (2017, hereafter C17, for further details on the sample description).}